Galser/ptfe-prodmount-vc-cloud-backuprestore/README.md

 # Purpose

-This repo contains all the code and instructions on how to install PTFE (Prod) version with a Valid Certificate in a cloud environment in mounted disk mode.
+This repo contains all the code and instructions on how to install a PTFE (Prod) version with a Valid Certificate in a cloud environment in mounted disk mode.
 With later making/restoration of its state from a snapshot.

 # Requirements